georgel2020/AutoControl/README.md

 return
 ```
 - Start the program and wait until all operations are done.
-- You can search for Virtual-Key Codes Table on the Internet and you can get the position of the mouse in the debug program.
+- Click [here](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) to see the Virtual-Key Codes Table.
+Get the position of the mouse in the debug program.
 ## Screenshot
 ![image](https://user-images.githubusercontent.com/86717650/169291191-8c280cf6-0a92-4271-82fb-64391f01ab90.png)
 ## Copyright